Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/06-win-aks-supporting.md

 $tenantId=""
 $servicePrincipalId=""
 $servicePrincipalKey=""
-$access_key = "" # accesskey for the storage account where tf state files are stored.
+$access_key = "" # TF state file Azure storage account access key, it will be used to access exisiitng state files.
 ```

 Once the files are updated, deploy using Terraform Init, Plan and Apply.